 Have a cup of boiling water ready to

 drop the fleas into as you catch them.
 Boiling water is best

 as I've seen fleas jump out of cold water.
-Combing may be
+A tip from one of

 told that putting some Vaseline on the flea comb near the base

 of the comb's teeth stop the fleas from escaping the comb.